ranjithabb/JsonPowerDB-Demo/README.md

-# JsonPowerDB Demo of records insertion
+# JsonPowerDB Demo

-## "This project is about basics of JsonPowerDB (JPDB) and how to use JPDB to insert records." ##
+## "This project is about basics of JsonPowerDB (JPDB) and how to use JPDB to perform CRUD operation" ##

 Benefits of using JsonPowerDB
 1. Simplest way to retrieve data in a JSON format.